mnmnotmail/website/faq.md

 1. __What is the architecture of TMTP?__

-   It's a work in progress, but succinctly: client-server, store-and-forward, members-only.
+   Succinctly stated: client-server, store-and-forward, members-only.
    If a member registers multiple clients, the server forwards messages to all of them.
+   The client-server links support both sending and receiving messages.

    A user is expected to have memberships at numerous sites, as in the real world.
    At each server, the user has a separate membership identity, and one or more human-readable aliases associated with it.